paulhagstrom/diskhero/README.md

 - Occasionally with sound on, motion stops (but not music) on real hardware until sound is toggled off and on
 - Some drawing glitches in hires area above and below when scrolling, particularly down, or when the top void is visible
 - Some tearing in playfield when scrolling horizontally (Maybe sense HBL when drawing?
 Squeeze more cycles out?
 Stage then blit?)
-- Hoarders do not appear to swarm toward disks, but do seem to pile up somewhere
+- Hoarders should be swarming toward high value disks, but seem to move essentially randomly
 - Quit dies with a system failure $01

 ## Enhancements ##